junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "A case," Dean snorts loudly, "Fan-freaking-tastic."

 He takes a large gulp of beer that's been staying idly for too long and getting heated by the room temperature and tasting bitter, before saying, "Do you remember our job used to be beheading vampires and werewolves?
 Not babysitting or feeding them with soup when they get sick?"
 He holds out a finger just in time to stop Sam from arguing, "Don't give me that look, tell me you don't think angels are just monsters with good PR?
 No offence, Cass."
 He flashes a quick eye at Cass.
-A slow nerve at the back of his head somewhere tells him that's a really asshole comment spitting in front of his only and best angel friend.
+A slow nerve at the back of his head somewhere tickles and tells him that's a really asshole comment spitting in front of his only and best angel friend.
 But with the brain mostly affected by the light drowsiness coming from the beer, Dean waves the uneasy feeling off not knowing where it comes from or why.

 Castiel barely moves his lips, "None taken."